sahib/misc/performance/5_concurrent.rst

    Examples in this workshop will be in Go.
 Reason: It's rather simple there.
 C requires pthreads, which is a bit of an arcane library.
 Python has threads, but they suck greatly (GIL).
-Other languages like Javascript are single threaded

-   by nature (well, there are web workers, but that's embarassing).
+Other languages like Javascript are single threaded by nature (well, there are web workers, but that's embarassing).
 Parallel programming in bash would be fun, but you might not share my sense of humor.

+   We will not talk about GPU Programming, which is something that is also part of parallel programming but it's seldom enough that you have to do that yourself.

 .. image:: images/thread.jpg
    :width: 40%